josharnoldjosh/josharnoldjosh.github.io/_posts/2017-06-14-ai-explained-part1.markdown

 ## Conclusion

 I hope this post helped give you a quick introduction to A.I and the intuition behind machine learning.
-In the next post I plan to tackle artificial neural networks.
+In the next post I plan to tackle the different types of machine learning models and artificial neural networks.

 Thanks for reading 🙏🏼